genesis3lib/extension-auth0/help.md

 **How to find it**:
 1. Log into Auth0 Dashboard
-2. Go to Applications ’ Applications
+2. Go to Applications ï¿½ Applications
 3. Click on your application
 4. Look for "Domain" in the Basic Information section
 5. Copy the domain (e.g., `mycompany.auth0.com`)